kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ### (4) Usable outside Katalon Studio

 The `materialstore`'s jar has no immediate dependency on the Katalon Studio API.
 It is not dependent even on the Selenium Webdriver API.
-It can be used in any Java/Groovy project, not only in Katalon Studio.
-I can use it in a plain [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/)-based WebUI automated test project.
-I can use it in a plain [Appium Java Client](https://github.com/appium/java-client)-based Mobile UI automated test project.
-I can use it in a plain [Apache HttpClient](https://hc.apache.org/httpcomponents-client-5.1.x/)-based Web Service automated test project.
+So the `materialstore` library can be used in any Java/Groovy project, not only in Katalon Studio.
+I can use it in a plain [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/)-based WebUI automated test project on Gradle.
+I can use it in a plain [Appium Java Client](https://github.com/appium/java-client)-based Mobile UI automated test project on Maven.
+I can use it in a plain [Apache HttpClient](https://hc.apache.org/httpcomponents-client-5.1.x/)-based Web Service automated test project on Ant.

+## Documentation

 I would publish 2 sets of documentation with examples to describe how to use the `materialstore` library to implement "Visual Testing".
 The following repository contains sample codes and documentation for "Out of KS" cases.

 - [materialstore-examples](https://kazurayam.github.io/materialstore-examples/)

 The examples run on Gradle + Selenium WebDriver + Apache HttpClient, not inside Katalon Studio.
 Detail tutorials of making use of the `materialstore` API will be included here. (yet TODO)

+And here in https://github.com/kazurayam/VisualTestingInKatalonStudio_revive I will show you 3 examples how to use the `materialstore` library.

 ## Examples in Katalon Studio

-Here I will explatin 3 examples of "Visual Testing Revived" in Kataloon Studio.
+Here I will explatin 3 examples how to use the `materialstore` library in Kataloon Studio.
+I aimed 2 of 3 examples replace the previous ["Visual Testing in Katalon Studio"](https://github.com/kazurayam/VisualTestingInKatalonStudio) achievements.

 ### create a project, resolve dependencies